SeanBurford/route48/routing/edgerouter-x/index.md

 set firewall ipv6-modify IPv6_OUT rule 30 source address 2001:db8:4::/48
 ```

-And I assign the ipv6-modify ruleset to my internal network interfaces
+And I assign the ipv6-modify ruleset to my internal network interface(s):
-on the EdgeRouter-X:

 ```
 set interfaces ethernet eth0 firewall in ipv6-modify IPv6_OUT
 ```

 ## Confirmation

+Here are a couple of commands to verify that the router can reach the
+other side of the tunnel.

 Examining the routing table: